DavidDock/works-of-wes-anderson/README.md

 This is the first release of this website that meets the scope of this project.
 As seen in the [AGILE page](AGILE.md) and the project [Issues](https://github.com/DavidDock/works-of-wes-anderson/issues) there are remaing issues for future implementations.
 I would like to improve the benefits to becoming a member.
 At the moment the benefits are being able to contribute to the website and make your opinion known by commenting and rating a film.
-I would like the member to feel more connected to the website by being able to create a profile with added functionality like naming and changing their favorite film and having a watch list of Wes Anderson films and also have the ability to view other members profile.
+I would like the member to feel more connected to the website by being able to create a profile with added functionality like naming and changing their favorite film, having a watch list of Wes Anderson films and also have the ability to view other members profiles.
 Another fantasic idea given to me by my mentor was adding a quiz to the website.
 I think that this idea would take the website to the next level.

 ## Deployment